Founded in 1820

 LeRoy sent 40 men to serve in the Civil War under General George McClellan.
 Many historic homes, schools, churches and other buildings within the township still stand as a tribute to the pioneer families who tamed the wilderness in preparation for future generations.

-Today, according to the 2010 Census, there are approximately 3,253 residents living within the 25 square miles of LeRoy Township.
-This is a 4.2% increase from the 2000 Census.
+Today, according to the 2020 Census, there are approximately 3,128 residents living in 1,271 homes within the 25 square miles of LeRoy Township.